 And what budding young scientist doesn’t want to get their hands on activities?
 As homeschooling parents, we know that hands-on play allows students to have their own “Ah Ha!” moment as they discover science.
 All activities in Preschool Science: Exploring Creation Together use common household materials.
 This science book includes 2 types of activities:

 - Hands-on Activities: These are self-contained, individual activities that allow your child to explore concepts at a deeper level.
 Some are experiments; others are games or worksheets that parents can choose from to develop ideas.

 - Project Activities: The “Window to My World” project is a trifold poster board that becomes a large picture window.
 Your child will add items to the window as the science is explained, eventually creating an entirely unique scene.

 Daily Schedule and Supplies

 There is no set schedule for this preschool curriculum.
-Parents are encouraged to let their days guide their direction.
+Parents are encouraged to let their days guide what to cover each day.

-- Watching for opportunities to mentor in the moment.
+- Watch for opportunities to mentor in the moment.

 This curriculum is designed around several key components essential to a successful preschool science program.